UWCCDL/PTSD/README.md

 V could be just the emotional valence of chunk c.
 This is equivalent to adding a fixed quantity NWV…

-The alterntive from Fum & STocco 2004 is to use V to as associative links…
+The alternative from Fum & Stocco 2004 is to use V to as associative links.
+In practice, the result is the same (activation boost), but the form proposed by Fum & Stocco (2004) cannot be derived from rational analysis.
+Here, we will derive a simpler form using the same rational analysis approach that was originally used by Anderson as the basis of ACT-R's equations.

 We can calculate the probability of retrieval of an average memory (sliding window) since the moment is introduced, against the probability of the traumatic memory.